makerdao/mips/MIP55/MIP55c3-Subproposals/MIP55c3-SP8.md

     * Review of the agreement between entities and services providers.
     * Writeup of a Legal Structure and Governance Appropriateness Verification.
     * Other open legal review questions identified along the way.
-* The deliverable will be a Legal Structure and Governance Appropriateness Verification to be ratified by a RWF facilitator according to MIP65.
+* The deliverable will be a Legal Structure and Governance Appropriateness Verification to be ratified by a RWF Facilitator according to MIP65.
 * @christiancdpetersen is the brain behind the RWA Foundation and knows MakerDAO governances needs quite well.
 There is no one better suited for this task.

 ### Funding Breakdown